How to unzip files on Windows 11, 10

 If you have a zip file, you can use these two methods to extract the files on Windows.

-• You can also select a file from the zipped file and then copy and paste it or drag it out to the new location to extract a single file.
+• You can also select a file from the zipped file, copy and paste it, or drag it to the new location to extract a single file.

 • Alternatively, you can open PowerShell (admin) and run the “Expand-Archive -LiteralPath PATH\TO\ZIP -DestinationPath PATH\TO\DESTINATION” command to extract files from the zipped folder.

-On Windows 11, you can quickly extract the contents of a zipped folder using File Explorer or PowerShell commands without the need to resource to third-party applications, and in this guide, you will learn how.
+On Windows 11, you can quickly extract the contents of a zipped folder using File Explorer or PowerShell (or even Command Prompt) without using third-party applications.
+In this guide, I’ll show you how to complete this process.

 On Windows 11 and 10, you can extract files from a zip container in two ways.
-You can extract all or a selection of files, and the instructions below will show you how.
+For example, you can extract all or select files.
+The instructions below will show you how to do this.

 Extract all files from File Explorer

-To unzip all the files from a zipped folder on Windows 11 (or 10), use these steps:
+To unzip all the files from a zipped folder on Windows 11 (or 10), follow these steps:

 1. Open File Explorer on Windows 11.

-2. Browse to the folder with the “zipped” file.
+2. Open the folder with the “zipped” file.

 3. Right-click the file and select the Extract All option.